Labirintami/doc/docs/form/api/form_show_method.md

 title: show
 ---

-@short:shows a form on the page
+@short: shows a form on the page